 I strongly advise you not to place your Facebook Ads directly on your fan page!

 Click on the following link to create your business in the Business Manager: business.facebook.com.

-Once you've created your company in the Business Manager, you'll see the following overview page when you open it.
-This is where you can access your company and the company settings.
-You can manage all your Pages and advertising accounts from this dashboard.
-Provided you've linked them to the Business Manager.
+Once you have created your company in the Business Manager and opened it, you will be taken to the following overview page, which gives you access to your company and the company settings.
+You can then manage all your sites and advertising accounts via this dashboard.
+Provided you have linked them to the Business Manager.

 You can then create the link directly in the company settings under "Accounts".

 This applies to both Pages and advertising accounts.

 From the dashboard of your company or directly from the company settings, you can access the so-called "Ad Manager" via the menu bars on the top left.

 If it doesn't appear under "Frequently used", just click on "All tools" in the bar and you'll be shown all possible options you can choose from.